irit-melodi/attelo/README.md

-If you are using attelo in the context of discourse parsing experiments, we highly recommend setting up some sort of project-specific experimental harness[^harness] to manage all of the variables you may want throw into your experiment.
+If you are using attelo in the context of discourse parsing experiments, we highly recommend setting up some sort of project-specific experimental harness to manage all of the variables you may want throw into your experiment.
 See the [irit-rst-dt][irit-rst-dt] experiment for an example of what such a harness would look like.
 (See also the [Shake build system][shake]).

+NB: The `attelo evaluate` command can be seen as a harness of sorts but is bit limited at the moment.
+Our project harnessses use it as one of its component, but throw in things like feature extraction, and some basic looping around decoder/learner types.
+That said, it is possible that `attelo evaluate` will grow some features of its own and reduce the amount of infrastructure you need to build.

 ## Authors